eiji03aero/memoria/TASKS.md

 - [ ] improve memoria api docker image
     - https://github.com/davidbyttow/govips/issues/394
     - should be at least built file with dynamically linked
-- [ ] apply pagination system to the list apis
 - [ ] implement toast system
     - use toast from react-spectrum
 - [ ] dao impl refactoring